 Firstly, they are sweeter, have fewer seeds, and a softer pulp which makes them great for sauces.

-Because san Marzano tomatoes have a softer and juicer pulp they tend to give a more thick and rich sauce.
+Because San Marzano tomatoes have a softer and juicer pulp, they tend to produce a thicker and richer sauce.

 Fresh or canned San Marzano tomatoes?